mindiff/aegeus-ui/docs/src/markdown/trail/index.md

 ### Bob visits Aegeus

 Our first actor is Bob.
-He has heard about what [Aegeus](https://aegeus.io) is doing with IPFS and would like to give Marry, who we will meet later, an encrypted copy of his medical records.
-For ensurance reasons, he needs proof that Marry has been given access to these records by a certain date.
-Needless to say, he does not want anybody else, but Marry, to be able to access these records.
+He has heard about what [Aegeus](https://aegeus.io) is doing with IPFS and would like to give Mary, who we will meet later, an encrypted copy of his medical records.
+For ensurance reasons, he needs proof that Mary has been given access to these records by a certain date.
+Needless to say, he does not want anybody else, but Mary, to be able to access these records.

 Bob visits Aegeus here: [http://127.0.0.1:8082/portal](http://127.0.0.1:8082/portal)